Safran CEO cautious on supply chain once Boeing grounding lifted

 Once the jet returns to service - the timing of which is in the hands of regulators - Boeing plans to reach a previously targeted production level of 57 aircraft a month by end-2020 from its current rate of 42, down from 52 before the grounding.

-It has not said how the output rise would be handled.
+It has not offered further details on how fast output would rise.

 Speaking to a group of reporters, Safran CEO Philippe Petitcolin noted planemakers like Boeing typically alter production in incremental steps of 5 aircraft a month.